2013–14 Northern Football League

-The 2013–14 Northern Football League season was the 116th in the history of Northern Football League, a football competition in England.
+The 2013–14 season was the 116th in the history of Northern Football League, a football competition in England.
+The league has operated two divisions in the English football league system, Division One at step 5, and Division Two at step 6.

 Division One

 Division One featured 21 clubs which competed in the division last season, along with two new clubs, promoted from Division Two: